whitefusionhq/whitefusion.studio/src/index.md

 ## Stop Publicizing Progress Without Committing to Ethics

 There's a different between experience and **expertise**.
 We don't just bring years of experience to the table.
 We bring deep knowledge, _curiosity_, and sound judgement to every engagement—==no matter who, what, or when==.
-We apply **ethical principles** to every decision we make, and we don't just talk the talk. ==**We walk the walk.**==
+We apply **ethical principles** to every decision we make, and we don't just talk the talk. **We walk the walk.**

 > **Our pledge to you in 2024 and beyond:** 100% ==AI-free== productions.
 All the solutions we provide are of the finest ==human-grade quality==.
 We're not afraid of _progress_!
 But we're not buying the _bullshit_.
-Read more about our [AI Ethical Framework](/ai-ethics) we've laid out that presents the minimum threshold required for us to evaluate any "generative AI" toolchain.
+Read more about our [AI Ethical Framework](/ai-ethics) we've laid out which presents the minimum threshold required for us to evaluate any "generative AI" toolchain.

 Whitefusion is proud to endorse and support—and in some cases build—[a slew of open source tools](/tech/) and [educational destinations](/resources/) all with the aim of _simplifying the modern Web_, promoting ethical standards-based practices, and providing better alternatives to the industry status quo.